May-Thae-Sue/Digital-Watermarking-Book-Recommendation-and-Keyword-Extraction-using-flask/README.md

 To run this script, **Postman** App can be used or Terminal can also be use

-Firstly,
-type : python3 Watermark_Signature_Keywords.py
+1. python3 Watermark_Signature_Keywords.py

-And then: open a new terminal,
+2. open a new terminal,

 For keyword extraction,
 **curl POST -H "Content-Type: application/json" -d '{"title":"Book_Title","abstract":"Book_Abstract"} http://127.0.0.1:5000/keywords**